StrawhatRA/NLP-Tweet-Investor/README.md

 This project required the following libraries: pandas, numpy ,tweepy, hvplot, graphviz, matplotlib, nltk, sklearn & yfinance.

 ## Twitter API
-Joe, being average all around, has no idea where to look for a bargain outside of the cookie aisle!
-Wall Street looks quite scary when you live with your mom.
-Joe believes the news is too slow to give him an edge.
-Instead, Joe uses Twitter to find what is being said about the markets.
-He figures he doesn't want to look where the average Joe does so instead he looks for top trader tweets to help him make sense of it all.
-Going on a search through twitter, Joe found a handful of the most followed and active traders.
-From there he collected their tweets and used the NLTK library to derive the sentiments of the tweets and let their sentiment determine where he should look for a value investment opportunity!
-He seemed pretty happy about not having to filter through all those tweets about Pasta..he's put on a few since the holidays..
+Joe is nervous about choosing the right stocks to buy (afterall, Wall Street looks scary when you live with your mom!)
+The only thing Joe is sure of is that the traditional news outlets are too slow to give him an edge.
+Instead, Joe uses Twitter to find out what's going on in the markets.
+He seeks the advice and chatter of top traders to help him make sense of it all.
+After curating a handful of the most trusted and popular active traders, he builds a collection of their tweets and uses the NLTK library to derive their sentiments.
+For Joe's 'Buy-the-Dip' strategy, ultra negative sentiment represents a valued investment opportunity!
+Filtering through the data using NLTK is a much better use of his time (even if he did appreciate all the pictures of food!)

+Success!
+He's found a stock with negative sentiment: **$OLLI**

 ## Technical Analysis